rossprogram/rossprogram.github.io/students/faq.md

 ### What is the Ross Mathematics Program?

-ROss/USA is a six-week, residential, summer session for high school students who are talented in mathematics, well prepared in standard high school math topics, and eager to explore more advanced ideas.
+Ross/USA is a six-week, residential, summer session for high school students who are talented in mathematics, well prepared in standard high school math topics, and eager to explore more advanced ideas.
 The Ross Program is held at two sites: <br>
 &nbsp; Ross/USA will run for six weeks in Columbus, Ohio, USA.  <br>
+&nbsp; Ross/Asia will run for five weeks in Changzhou, Jiangsu Province, China.  <br>
+The responses below refer to the Ross/USA site.

 Ross participants spend most of each day working on challenging sets of problems dealing with abstract mathematical concepts.
 By working